Women's World Cup: US soccer star Tobin Heath asked odd question ahead of France match

 “Yes I am French so I have just one question for both of you,” the reporter started.
 “Can you just Friday let us [France] win please?”

-Horan looked at Heath and the two started laughing along with the others in the room.
+Mewis looked at Heath and the two started laughing along with the others in the room.

 After a brief pause, Heath responded with a deadpanned: "No."